All Products

 Restore data

-You can run the following command to restore index data from a specific snapshot using the following API:
+Restore index data from a snapshot using the following command.

-To restore a snapshot from one PolarSearch cluster to another PolarSearch cluster, the destination PolarSearch cluster must register the same snapshot repository as the source PolarSearch cluster.
-If you restore within the same PolarSearch cluster, you can skip registration and restore the data directly.
+To restore a snapshot to a different PolarSearch cluster, the destination cluster must register the same snapshot repository as the source cluster.
+For same-cluster restores, skip this step and restore directly.

 POST /_snapshot/{repo-name}/{snapshot-name}/_restore?wait_for_completion=true